efdevcon/DIPs/DIPs/DIP-11.md

 * Hardware.
 Several custom-built components need to be either shipped from Berlin (some pieces are quite heavy) or assembled in Bogotá before the event.

 * Software.
-[The burner wallet](https://medium.com/@dmihal/bringing-the-burner-wallet-to-ethberlins-escape-room-5d2d01992962) needs to be adapted to both the new story and a well-concieved mechanism of staking.
+[The burner wallet](https://medium.com/@dmihal/bringing-the-burner-wallet-to-ethberlins-escape-room-5d2d01992962) needs to be adapted to both the new story and a well-conceived mechanism of staking.

 There exists a lead-person for each of these elements on the Daedalus team, and I've confirmed with each of them they are willing and able to work on them this year in preparation for Devcon6.